2007 Purdue Boilermakers football team

-The 2007 Purdue Boilermakers football represented Purdue University in the Big Ten Conference during the 2007 NCAA Division I FBS football season.
+The 2007 Purdue Boilermakers football team represented Purdue University in the Big Ten Conference during the 2007 NCAA Division I FBS football season.
 Joe Tiller, in his 11th season at Purdue, was the team's head coach.
 The Boilermakers' home games were played at Ross–Ade Stadium in West Lafayette, Indiana.
 Purdue began the 2007 season unranked in preseason polls.
 Purdue played twelve regular season games during the 2007 season, including seven in West Lafayette.
-They played in the Motor City Bowl where they defeated Central Michigan.
+They played in the Motor City Bowl, where they defeated Central Michigan.